IvanGDR/Decommissioning-a-ScyllaDB-Data-Center-Deployed-via-Scylla-Operator-Step-by-Step-Guide/README.md

 $ kubectl -n scylla2 label svc scylla-cluster-europe-west2-c-dc2-c-0 scylla/node-maintenance-
 ```

-**2) run the nodetool repair on each node in the data-center that is going to be decommissioned, one at a time in a rolling fashion**
+**2) run the nodetool repair on each node in the datacenter that is going to be decommissioned, one at a time in a rolling fashion**

 ```
 $ kubectl --context="${CONTEXT_DC2}" -n=scylla2 exec -it pod/scylla-cluster-europe-west2-c-dc2-c-0 -c=scylla -- nodetool repair
 ```

-**3) alter ks to disable replication on dc to be decommissioned**
+**3) alter KS to disable replication on the DC to be decommissioned**
 get into a node:
 ```
 $ kubectl -n scylla2  exec --stdin --tty scylla-cluster-europe-west2-c-dc2-c-0 -- /bin/bash